 - All of the late Sir Ken Robinson’s work on Finding your Element, Creative schools and self -directed learning plus NASA’s research on creativity all shine a light on visual learning.
 When we ensure every child is using their visual thinking skills and knows how to learn through their visual memory, the need for identification might even disappear, one day

-- Big picture thinking goes well with whole word recognition – phonics that is primarily bits of words has no visual queues for people with Dyslexia.
+- Big picture thinking goes well with whole word recognition – phonics that is primarily bits of words has no visual cues for people with Dyslexia.
 Correct teaching of whole-word recognition won’t “blow up Dyslexics” .
 They love it; it supports their visual strengths and fantastic visual memory.

 - Phonics – As Maggie Aderin-Pocock said, “Dyslexics have a hard time with a rule-based approach”.
 The English language is littered with rules and words that break the rules.
 It is much easier for them to visualise words, using their natural strengths.
 Hart Stuck said that phonics means they don’t have to memorise words – but visual memory is what they are good at! they just need to learn how to do it.
 The English language has a deep orthographic depth, making a phonics only strategy limiting.